11 Online Reputation Management Techniques for Doctors

 It is well established that social media activity has an impact on Google search results.
 Specifically, Google is drawn by the number of visits specific websites and blog posts receive directly from social media like Facebook, Twitter, or LinkedIn.

 This strong correlation between Google search results and social media activities is what drives most successful reputation management campaigns for doctors to include a social media component.
 Creating robust social media profiles combined with frequent posts has proven to be a very effective reputation management technique.

 By creating strong social media accounts with regular posts, every doctor with whom we perform reputation management initiatives will see their social media profiles rank on the first page of Google search results tied to their own or their firm’s name within 60 days.

 Social media is a powerful tool not only for restoring your online reputation but also for proactively engaging your patients and future clients.
-An article from March 2018 reveals how various physicians all over the US leverage social media to combat misinformation – not only about their own practices but also about specific conditions, diagnostics, and other timely healthcare news that could affect their patients (ex., flu season, epidemics, etc.).
+This article reveals how various physicians all over the US leverage social media to combat misinformation - not only about their own practices but also about specific conditions, diagnostics, and other timely healthcare news that could affect their patients (ex., flu season, epidemics, etc.).